Jane Stewart (executive): Notable Contributions

 Jane Stewart is notable for being a female pioneer in public relations.
 She excelled among men and headed a company as president, which was exceptionally rare for a woman during this time.
 Despite her patriarchal environment, Stewart never faltered in her femininity.
 She was fashionable, poised, and unapologetically female, but still spoke to men as equals and insisted that she be held to the same standards as men.
 She helped open the agency to other women executives, and according to Barbara Walkley, a female employee of H&K, she was "a role model...because of her manner."

 Her photograph appeared in a Public Relations Journal article written by John W. Hill.
 She was invited to speak at the American Iron and Steel Institute annual meeting and at Barnard College, a women's college.

 Legacy

 By her colleagues, Anna Jane Stewart is remembered as ambitious and pioneering.
-By history, she is often overlooked completely.
-Stewart was a professional in a male-dominated field and executed her responsibilities seamlessly, paving the way for women not only in the field of public relations, but in professional settings overall.
+By history, she is often overlooked.
+Stewart was a professional in a male-dominated field and executed her responsibilities, paving the way for women not only in the field of public relations, but in professional settings overall.

 Carl Lewis, who knew her as a fellow employee of H&K said, "She was one of the best, and of the earliest regardless of gender, in public relations attitude research."